Categories

 How to Avoid Bank Frauds Using Technology?

 By utilizing the power of data analytics, banks can detect fraud in their initial step and reduce the negative impacts of significant losses regarding fraud.
-This is one of the major methods how to prevent bank fraud?
+This is one of the primary methods how to prevent bank fraud.

 The present-day studies indicate that false documentation and inadequate training of employees are the reason for 60% of all banking fraud cases.
 Most of the frauds in banking institutions are detected through customer complaints or some external tip, which is the case with global banking frauds.
 To mitigate risks, banks need to learn how to prevent online banking fraud.